shaloo/web3-user-personas/docs/index.md

 **To drive meaningful engagement**, you must understand and stay aligned with the evolving nuances of Web3 user personas.
-In reality, a user’s behavior may blend traits from multiple persona types featured here.
+In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|many persona types featured here]].

 Use these [[persona-archetypes#persona-template|persona templates]] as a baseline to craft your own target personas and refine your Web3 product strategy around real user